jhughes2112/k8smaker/README.md

 ## k8smaker_config
 Edit this file to set your cluster name, username, etc.  This is shared across all the scripts.
 See comments for what each variable means.

+In my case, I run on bare metal that boots from a slow drive, but have fast data drives.
+So this script allows me to configure the device to mount at the data folder location.
+If this doesn't apply to you, point it at anything other than a block device and it'll skip that part.
+You still want to provide it a root folder for all the data, since /var/lib/docker and /var/lib/etcd get mapped there.

 ## k8smaker_init
-You run this on the `control-node1` to prep the machine, which configures apt, installs a few packages it needs to do the install like curl, docker, kubeadm, kubectl, kubelet, etc.  Several .yaml files are generated by this process and are dropping in the local directory before being applied, for your perusal.
-A number of OS-level files are tweaked as well, but in an idempotent way.
-Be aware, if you run this a second time, it **destroys any previous k8s cluster** and builds you a new one.
+You run this on the machine you want to be the `control-node`.
+This script preps the machine, which configures apt, installs a few packages it needs to do the install like curl, docker, kubeadm, kubectl, kubelet, etc.  Several .yaml files are generated by this process and scattered across the file system.
+All changes are attempted to be made in a way that it is non-harmful to run a second time, if you need to blow away the cluster and start again, without reinstalling the OS.
+Be aware, that running it a second time **destroys any existing k8s cluster** and builds you a new one.
 If you have any etcd data or docker volumes you want to preserve, copy them somewhere else first.

-For your information, Istio does not install to control nodes, only worker nodes, so in order for it to properly install, the `control-node1` is untainted to a full worker+control+etcd node to facilitate simple installation and testing.
-If you want the control node to also be a worker, this is fine, but if not, there's a variable in the k8smaker_config that changes `control-node1` back to just control+etcd when you join the first worker to the cluster.
+One little quirk is that Istio does not complete installation to just control nodes, as some of the pods require scheduling onto  worker nodes.
+In order for this configuration to be a fully working cluster on a single node, this script leaves the `control-node` as a full etcd,control,worker role.
+There's a setting in the config file to convert it to etcd,control when the first worker node is added.

 ## k8smaker_addworker
-You run this on the `control-node1`, passing it the hostname of the worker node to be added to the cluster.
-It generates a Bash script into the local directory with the hostname embedded in it, copies an ssh key to the remote machine, then remote executes the script on that hostname.
-This gives you complete visibility on what it's running.
+You run this on the `control-node`, passing it the IP or hostname of the worker node to be added to the cluster.
+First, it generates a Bash script called **k8smaker_worker_(hostname)** into the local directory so you can inspect what it's doing.
+The script then configures the new node with an ssh key, copies the customized Bash script over, then remote executes it.
+You will probably need to accept the SSH signature, provide the password the first time to ssh, then give the password to allow sudo access, since some commands require root to configure the machine.

+## Some parts run as Root
+Tested on Ubuntu 18.04LTS only.
+May run on any reasonably vanilla `systemd` based Debian-based Linux.
+Do not run these scripts on anything except a newly installed machine.  **Data loss is very possible.**  As with anything you download off the internet, running a script as `root` is dangerous and until it's proven trustworthy, it may destroy anything or everything it touches.
+I promise this script doesn't intend to do that, but why should  you trust me?  **Read it over first, and if you see anything you are concerned with, don't run it!**  Even better, fix it and send me a pull request.